Statement on Equity

 - Installed gardens that benefit previously shelterless veterans at Veterans Village, previously shelterless families at Park Village, and first-time homeowners at Habitat for Humanity.

 - Installed landscapes alongside people who lost their homes during the 2017 fires.

 - Implemented the Integrated Regional Water Management Plan Disadvantaged Communities Outreach Program.

-- Installed of gardens at 8 low income schools.
+- Installed gardens at 8 low income schools.

 - Partnered with Conservation Corps North Bay, which serves disadvantaged youth, on 30 landscapes in 30 days transformation.

-- Created a procurement policy that prioritizes food purchases that are Fair Trade, local and organic directly from the farm as well as using recycled materials.
+- Created a procurement policy that prioritizes food purchases that are Fair Trade, local, organic and directly from farms, as well as using recycled materials.

 What we have found helpful in this work:

 - Resources for the Individual